mathewgomas-alfred/mathewgomas.io/tutorials/making_an_azalea_with_the_transformation_masks.rst

 .. image:: /images/en/making-azalea/Azelea_14_alphainheritance_5.png
     :alt: remove extra areas with the eraser

-For the highlights use exactly the same method, AND exactly the same colour, but instead set the layer to Divide (you can find this amongst the Arithmetic blending modes).
-Using Divide has exactly the opposite effect as using multiply with the same colour.
+For the highlights use exactly the same method, AND exactly the same color, but instead set the layer to Divide (you can find this amongst the Arithmetic blending modes).
+Using Divide has exactly the opposite effect as using multiply with the same color.
 The benefit of this is that you can easily set up a complementary harmony in your shadows and highlights using these two.

 .. image:: /images/en/making-azalea/Azelea_15_alphainheritance_6.png
     :alt: add shadows and highlights with alpha inheritance technique